Bank reconciliation is a time-consuming but necessary task that needs to be completed on a regular basis.

 The software works with all major Irish banks and is simple to set up.
-With a full list of partner banks linked here - Find out if your bank connects with Xero
+Find out if your bank connects with Xero

 Xero makes accurate suggestions – all you have to do is press confirm.

-We love the Xero platform due its usability and flexibility.
+We love the Xero platform due to its usability and flexibility.

 Especially as we tend to work on the move, often jumping between the laptop and mobile.
 The Xero app allows us to categorise our bank transactions on the move so we don’t waste a minute.

 Request A Callback To Discover How Much Time & Money You Can Save Outsourcing Financial Admin!

 Jetbooks gives you the confidence that your bank reconciliation statement will be created accurately every time!